-New York Immigrant Workers and H-1B Visa Attorneys
+New York Immigrant Workers and H-1B Visa Attorneys and Resources

 Highly skilled foreign workers can work and live in the United States using the H-1B visa program.
 H1-B visa holders have rights.
 Their employers cannot withhold their passports, and they cannot force H1-B visa applicants to pay for the visa petition.
 Employers must also pay H1-B visa employees the same wage rates as coworkers who have similar experience and qualifications.